vuejs/v2.vuejs.org/src/v2/guide/list.md

 ### `v-for` and `v-if`

-In Vue.js template, `v-for` has a higher priority than `v-if` when they exists in the same node.
+In Vue template, `v-for` has a higher priority than `v-if` when they exists in the same node.

 Suppose the example code bellow: